ml-energy/zeus/examples/huggingface/README.md

 # Integrating Zeus with HuggingFace 🤗

-This example will demonstrate how to integrate Zeus with `HuggingFace 🤗` using `HFGlobalPowerLimitOptimizer`.
+This example will demonstrate how to integrate Zeus with `HuggingFace 🤗 Trainer` using `HFGlobalPowerLimitOptimizer`.

 [`run_clm.py`](run_clm.py) was adapted from [HuggingFace 🤗's example training code for fine-tuning lanuguage models](https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling).